Landau–Kleffner syndrome: Cause

 Most cases of LKS do not have a known cause.
-Occasionally, the condition may be induced secondary to other diagnoses, such as low-grade brain tumors, closed-head injuries, Neurocysticercosis, and Demyelinating Disease.
-Central Nervous System vasculitis may be associated with this condition as well.
+Occasionally, the condition may be induced secondary to other diagnoses, such as low-grade brain tumors, closed-head injuries, neurocysticercosis, and demyelinating disease.
+Central nervous system vasculitis may be associated with this condition as well.

 Diagnosis

-The syndrome can be difficult to diagnose and may be misdiagnosed as autism, pervasive developmental disorder, hearing impairment, learning disability, auditory/verbal processing disorder, attention deficit hyperactivity disorder, intellectual disability, childhood schizophrenia, or emotional/behavioral problems.
+The syndrome can be difficult to diagnose and may be misdiagnosed as autism, pervasive developmental disorder, hearing impairment, learning disability, auditory processing disorder, attention deficit hyperactivity disorder (ADHD), intellectual disability, childhood schizophrenia, or emotional/behavioral problems.
 An EEG (electroencephalogram) test is imperative to a diagnosis.
 Many cases of patients exhibiting LKS will show abnormal electrical brain activity in both the right and left hemispheres of the brain; this is exhibited frequently during sleep.
 Even though an abnormal EEG reading is common in LKS patients, a relationship has not been identified between EEG abnormalities and the presence and intensity of language problems.
 In many cases however, abnormalities in the EEG test has preceded language deterioration and improvement in the EEG tracing has preceded language improvement (this occurs in about half of all affected children).
 Many factors inhibit the reliability of the EEG data: neurologic deficits do not closely follow the maximal EEG changes in time.

 The most effective way of confirming LKS is by obtaining overnight sleep EEGs, including EEGs in all stages of sleep.
 Many conditions like demyelination and brain tumors can be ruled out by using magnetic resonance imaging (MRI).
-In LKS, fluorodeoxyglucose (FDG) and positron emission tomography (PET) scanning can show decreased metabolism in one or both temporal lobes - hypermetabolism has been seen in patients with acquired epileptic aphasia.
+In LKS, fluorodeoxyglucose (FDG) and positron emission tomography (PET) scanning can show decreased metabolism in one or both temporal lobes – hypermetabolism has been seen in patients with acquired epileptic aphasia.

-Most cases of LKS do not have a known cause.
-Occasionally, the condition may be induced secondary to other diagnoses such as low-grade brain tumors, closed-head injury, neurocysticercosis, and demyelinating disease.
-Central Nervous System vasculitis may be associated with this condition as well.